alazareva/tensforflow_class/README.md

 --mode # choices=['train', 'test', 'record'] # Record will make a video of the runs --window_length # Length of the experience replay window.
 --memory_limit  # Limit of how many observations, action, rewards and terminal states to store.
---warmup_steps  # Lower learning rate during the warmup steps.
+--warmup_steps  # Number of warm-up steps before learning occurs.
 --target_model_update  # Controls how often the target network is updated (n'th step).
 --learning_rate  # Set the learning rate.
 --train_interval  # How many steps before the model re-fits the neural network